quantumdata/docs/ising.md

   P(\sigma | \beta) = \frac{1}{Z} \exp(-\beta H(\sigma)).
 \end{aligned}$$

-The samples are drawn using [Metropolis-Hastings Monte Carlo]().
-(We could use the Wolff algorithm instead?)
+The samples are drawn using the [Metropolis-Hastings]() Monte Carlo algorithm in conjunction with Wolff cluster updates.